Character Name: Carin April Masterson

 Her newest ability is the 'Gate' which she is able to open between her current location and any Floating/Fixed Teleportation location.
 With this she is able to move somewhere around 40 people in less than a minute.
 As it is a Gate, it will work both ways and is usable by anyone who wishes to pass through it.

 Carin’s loss of her older brother a couple of years ago made her withdraw from her friends and it wasn’t until Mark Law entered her life that she began to emerge from her self-imposed seclusion.
 Slowly she is returning to the friendly out-going girl she was in Texas but is more easily embarrassed then she once was.
 As Liberty she is totally reliant on Ranger to provide her with directions and if he were not available it is possible she would be at a loss for what to do in a combat situation.

-On the personal side she was practically born in the saddle as was, up until her brother's tragic death, a promising rodeo rider.
+On the personal side she was practically born in the saddle and was, up until her brother’s tragic death, a promising rodeo rider.
 Since her powers began to manifest both her riding and roping have improved remarkably.
-She has been schooled in all things concerning horse and plans to study veterinary medicine in college.
+She has been schooled in all things concerning horses and plans to study veterinary medicine in college.
 She has yet to convince Mark Law that horses will not stomp him into the mud first chance they get and lives for the day she can get him on a horse.

 |Carin is designed to provide Team Red with a quick escape but as I built her, I began to see more and more possibilities.
 Now she has become a more rounded and useful member of Team Red.|